UC-Davis-molecular-computing/ode2tn/README.md

 ## Usage

-See the [notebook.ipynb](notebook.ipynb) for more examples of usage.
+See the [notebook.ipynb](notebook.ipynb) for more examples of usage, including all the examples discussed in the paper.

 The functions `ode2tn` and `plot_tn` are the main elements of the package.
 `ode2tn` converts a system of arbitrary polynomial ODEs into another system of ODEs representing a transcriptional network as defined in the paper above.